Math Camp FAQ

 Math Camp is an intensive review of some basic concepts of algebra and geometry and a tiny bit of calculus.
 The purpose of this short and intensive course is to prepare you for SPEA masters classes that require some basic background in mathematics.

 Math Camp is specially designed for those students who have not taken a math class in a very long time and need a refresher course or who feel that they might need extra help mastering some basic mathematical concepts.

 Math Camp is ungraded; however, each day you will have some homework exercises to work that we will evaluate the next day.

 We will meet every day for a week—Monday through Friday.
-We will meet from approximately 9:00am to 1:00pm.
+We will meet from approximately 8:45am to 12:45pm.
 After class, you are encouraged to stick around SPEA to work on your homework.
 You can work in the atrium or in the Business/SPEA library.
 Every afternoon, the Teaching Assistant(s) (TA) will be available for a couple of hours in order to answer any questions you might have.
-Feel free to drop by between the hours of 3pm - 5pm.
+Times and locations to be determined and announced at Math Camp.

 In class, we will have lectures and in-class exercises.
 We will also have guest appearances from faculty members who will tell us how the mathematical concepts we have been discussing will be helpful in your future classes and in public affairs and environmental science in general.

 To better help you decide whether or not you need to attend Math Camp, use the evaluation tool and then check your answers.
 If you score well on the test and feel confident that you know how to answer these questions, then you don’t need to be in Math Camp.
 If you do not score well or cannot figure out the answers to these problems, then Math Camp is for you.